orionrobots/orionrobots.github.io/wiki/salvage_tips.md

 <p>
 <br/>An electric toothbrush, has a great little motor for creating <a class="wiki" href="/wiki/beam_robots.html" title="Biology, Electronics, Aesthetics and Mechanics">BEAM Robots</a>.
 These motors are pretty good, and can take extended usage.
 They also run on very low voltages.
 Depending on the model - it may also have some amount of water proofing in the case design.
 Think <a class="wiki" href="/wiki/submarine.html" title="SubMarine">Submarine</a>!
 </p>
 <p>Computer disk drives, have some very fine <a class="wiki" href="/wiki/stepper_motors.html" title="Stepper Motors">Stepper Motors</a> as well as a 12v DC motor and MicroSwitches.
 I am also sure that you might eventually be able to think of a use for the laser elements - both emitter and receiver are both light sensitive for <a class="wiki" href="/wiki/beam_robots.html" title="Biology, Electronics, Aesthetics and Mechanics">BEAM Robots</a>.
-Some Hard Drives contain supermagnets for building MagBots<a class="wiki wikinew for-review" title="Create page: MagBots">?</a>.
+Some Hard Drives contain supermagnets for building MagBots.
 </p>
 <p>Modems and other telephone equipment are great - they tend to have LM series Op-Amps and <a class="wiki" href="/wiki/electronic_relay.html" title="An electrically activated switch">relays</a> as well as a nice variety of other parts.
 </p>
 <p>A real good find would be any old motorised toys - as even if some parts are faulty, the servos, or the RC circuits as well as linkages may be salvageable - and good wheels are always worthwhile stock.
 I am sure following Christmas - that someone will be throwing old broken toys away(do you know someone with kids?).
-RC Cars are obvious - with Servo Motors<a class="wiki wikinew for-review" title="Create page: Servo Motors">?</a>, gears, wheels, even body chassis which could be used for a robot base.
+RC Cars are obvious - with Servo Motors, gears, wheels, even body chassis which could be used for a robot base.
 The actual transceiver, and motor controllers are also useful.
 These are a gold find.
 </p>
 <p>Walkman's have nice little low voltage motors, and gears.
 The tape sensors will have MicroSwitches and their may be <a class="wiki" href="/wiki/led.html" title="Light Emitting Diode">LED</a>'s.
 In <a href="Salvage Tips#junkbots">Dave Hrynkiw/Mark W. Tilden</a> they even use the chassis framework from one of these for a robot chassis.
 </p>